This poker odds guide is for you if:

-Before we can get into a discussion of poker odds, you need to know how to calculate your "outs."
-These are simply the cards that will help you improve your hand and make it better than what you think your opponent is holding.
-Let's say you have a hand comprising of a 5, 6, 7 and 8, and you are sure your opponent is holding a pair of Aces.
-You need the river card to complete your straight so you are going to be praying really hard to see the dealer turn over a 4 or a 9.
-Therefore, because the 4 and the 9 improve your hand, they are considered "outs."
+Before we can get into a discussion of poker odds while playing poker online, you need to know how to calculate your "outs."
+Outs are simply the cards that will help you improve your hand and make it better than what you think your opponent is holding.

 We have already determined that you have nine "outs".
 Now there are 52 cards in a deck and two of those are in your hand, leaving 50.
 In addition, there are four cards exposed from the flop and turn, leaving 46 cards.
 Although your opponent is holding two others we ignore those.
-Our calculations are only based on the cards you can see and what could be left in the deck.
+Our calculations in Internet Texas Hold'em poker are only based on the cards you can see and what could be left in the deck.

 With nine outs and 46 cards unknown, there are nine cards that will let you win the hand and 37 cards (46 unseen cards - 9 winning cards) that will cause you to lose.
 Thus the odds of you getting one of the cards you need on the river are 37 to 9.
 This simplifies down to just about 4:1.
 In other words, you are four times more likely to lose this pot than you are to win it.

-We know that we have odds of around 4:1 against winning this hand.
+So we have odds of around 4:1 to win this hand.
 To decide whether or not we should call our opponent's bet depends on how much money is in the pot.
 No, we don't mean that if there's a whole bunch of cash you should just go for it.
 What you should be looking for is the ratio of money you could win compared to the size of your opponent's bet.

-Now that you have worked through the math and seen the theory, it is time to introduce a handy shortcut that will help you calculate your chances of winning a hand within that short period of time that Internet poker allows you to make a decision.
+Now that you have worked through the math and seen the theory, it is time to introduce a handy shortcut.
+This will help you calculate your chances of winning a hand within the short period of time that Internet poker allows you to make a decision.

-While this method is not super precise, it provides a clear enough guide when playing online poker.
-Of course, the purists out there will still want to do mental gymnastics to get the exact percentage figure, but for the rest of us mere poker mortals the rule of 4 and 2 is more than enough.
+While this method is not super precise, this poker cheat sheet provides a clear enough guide when calculating odds in online poker.
+Of course, the purists out there will still want to do mental gymnastics to get the exact percentage figure, but for the rest of us mere poker mortals the rule of 4 and 2 is more than enough to give reasonable percentages.